Thank you for your interest in the Kansas State University Bands or Auxiliaries.

 Dear Prospective K-Stater:

-As you visit colleges and universities across the state of Kansas, you will certainly be gathering many facts and figures about them.
-As President of Kansas State University, I am very proud of our outstanding academic accomplishments and program offerings and I am equally pleased with the excellence of K-State's University Bands.
+As you visit colleges and universities across the state of Kansas, you will certainly be gathering many facts and figures.
+As Interim President of Kansas State University, I am very proud of our outstanding academic accomplishments and program offerings and I am equally pleased with the excellence of K-State's University Bands.

 Kansas State University